tomheaton/mcjty-website/www/docs/mods/enigma/functions.md

 * `pos(x,y,z[,dimension])`: Define a position for an optional dimension.
 If the dimension is not given then the dimension will depend on the presence of a current player.
 Without such a player the dimension will be 0 (overworld).
 Otherwise it will be the dimension where the current player is.
 * `pos(namedpos)`: Directly get the named position and return it as a position for further manipulation.
 Note that most functions and commands that expect a position don't usually need this as they can work with named positions directly.
 * `pos(mob)`: Get the position of an entity that is spawned from a named mob.
+* `property(pos,name)`: Get the value of the given property at the given position.
+This can be used to get the value of a blockstate property.
 * `playerpos()`: Return the position of the current player.
+* `playername()`: Return the name of the current player.
 * `getx(pos)`: Get the x component of the given position.
 * `gety(pos)`: Get the y component of the given position.
 * `getz(pos)`: Get the z component of the given position.